Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 ### 1) Create a new Azure DevOps organization and project

-To deploy AlwaysOn, you need to create a new Azure DevOps organization, or re-use an existing one.
-In this organization you will then create a new project used to host all pipelines for AlwaysOn.
+To deploy the Azure Mission-Critical reference implementation, you need to create a new Azure DevOps organization, or re-use an existing one.
+In this organization you will then create a new project used to host all pipelines for Azure Mission-Critical.

 - [Create an organization or project collection](https://docs.microsoft.com/azure/devops/organizations/accounts/create-organization?view=azure-devops)